vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

-(6) & (7) (And engaged in) praising Him, the Beginning- less and the Endless, the all pervading, the Ruler of all the worlds, the Supervisor of all the worlds (Universal Witness), the One to be known from the Vedas, the knower of all dharmas; the One who engages Himself in enhancing the fame of the worlds Master of the worlds, the Great Person and the Cause of existenc of all beings - such a person (worshipper) tides over all the sorrows in the world.
+(6) & (7) (And engaged in) praising Him, the Beginningless and the Endless, the all pervading, the Ruler of all the worlds, the Supervisor of all the worlds (Universal Witness), the One to be known from the Vedas, the knower of all dharmas; the One who engages Himself in enhancing the fame of the worlds Master of the worlds, the Great Person and the Cause of existenc of all beings - such a person (worshipper) tides over all the sorrows in the world.
 The words "tam eva cha" at the end of the fifth stanza is to be taken along with the next stanza.
 (Now the further commentary is about the 6th and 7th stanzas).
 SHOWING AN EASY WAY FOR THOSE WHO ARE NOT WELL-EQUIPPED.
 Then an observation is made as to the difficult nature of bhakti.
 This bhakti is grounded firm only on long continuous practice, and that too only after getting rid of all obstructions.
 This stage is gained only by those whose sins are cleared off by merits gained by performance of good and virtuous acts and conduct through births.
 It is said (in the Gita and Vishnu Dharma respectively) : " At the end of many births. one becomes a Jnanin (Wise man) and attains Me."
 (VII, 19), and in the course of thousands of different births" (69).
 Then what about persons who are unable to perform all the means enjoined by the sastras?
 In order to dispel such fears, Bhishma points out an easy way in stanzas 6 and 7 by answering the third question, "Praising whom."
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>